About the Institute for Emerging Leaders

 Donald Proby

-Donald Proby is a leadership consultant of diversity, equity, inclusion and belonging (DEI&B) at Proby & Partners LLC, a firm specialized in peace-building and consolidation in homes, businesses, and communities using DEI&B approaches.
+Donald Proby is a conflict transformation facilitator and leadership consultant at Proby & Partners LLC, a firm specialized in peace-building, conflict transformation, team building, and relationship repair.
 He was a mediation lead trainer and an executive consultant with Community Boards, San Francisco and with Courageous Leadership LLC respectively for many years.

 Tamara Meyer, NMT